MurtazaKafka/MurtazaKafka/README.md

 ### Hi there, I'm  Murtaza 👋

-- 🔭 Python for ML.
+- 🔭 PyTorch for DL.
 - 🌱 React.js for front-end development.
 - 👯 I’m looking to collaborate on all things web development and machine learning.
 - 📫 How to reach me: murtazanikzad1@gmail.com.